hectorrios/go-rabbitmq-tutorial/README.md

 The Docker command to start up the RabbitMQ container is:
 > docker run -d --hostname my-rabbit --name some-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management

+To access the RabbitMQ management console, go to http://localhost:15672 on the host machine.

 ## Message Producer

 To run the message producer, execute the following: